Skip to main content

 • very dark, smelly poo (this can be blood mixed in poo)

-A small amount of one-off bleeding can often go away on its own without needing treatment.
+A small amount of bleeding that happens once can often go away on its own without treatment.

 Non-urgent advice: Contact your GP if: